IDKLabs/dawgs-kittehs/README.md

 ### Your Assignment

 You've been hired by Dawgs and Kittehs Inc. to improve their web application.
 They currently have a database of pets with `name`, `breed`, and `petType`, and a simple site that prints the list.
 They've provided you with the frontend (a React app) and an API simulated with some javascript and sample data.
-Use your imagination and assume the methods in `api/index.js` will fetch from an actual database eventually.
+Use your imagination and assume the methods in `api/index.js` will fetch from an actual database eventually. <strong>*Please modify the API to accomplish the following tasks.*</strong>

 Dawgs and Kittehs Inc. have requested you add the following new features within the allotted time: